-- (b) A second option agreement dated November 2013 provides the right to acquire an additional 7.7% interest in Minas del Sinchao S.A, which increases the Company's right to acquire an interest in Minas del Sinchao S.A. up to 94.5% of its capital stock.
-Payments made to date are US\$233,926 with no payments remaining; - (c) Two option and usufruct agreements dated March 2012 were executed whereby two owners of a combined 12.5% ownership of SMRL Rita Margot De Cajamarca granted in favor of Regulus Peru a usufruct right over their 12.5% ownership of the entity.
+- (c) Two option and usufruct agreements dated March 2012 were executed whereby two owners of a combined 12.5% ownership of SMRL Rita Margot De Cajamarca granted in favor of Regulus Peru a usufruct right over their 12.5% ownership of the entity.
 With the usufruct over the vendors' shares, Regulus Peru has an option to acquire 62.5% of the SMRL Rita Margot De Cajamarca capital stock.
 Each of these option and usufruct agreements provide the owners a net smelter royalty ("NSR") of 0.1875%.
-Payments made to date are US\$877,000 with no payments remaining: - (d) Six option and usufruct agreements were executed in December 2012, whereby 30 owners of a combined 62.5% ownership of SMRL El Sinchao De Cajamarca ("El Sinchao") granted in favour of SLM Peru a usufruct right over their 62.5% ownership of the entity with the payment terms set out in the table below.
+Payments made to date are US\$877,000 with no payments remaining; - (d) Six option and usufruct agreements were executed in December 2012, whereby 30 owners of a combined 62.5% ownership of SMRL El Sinchao De Cajamarca ("El Sinchao") granted in favour of SLM Peru a usufruct right over their 62.5% ownership of the entity with the payment terms set out in the table below.
 El Sinchao owns 100% of three mining concessions that compose a portion of the AntaKori project.
 With the usufruct over the vendors' shares, Regulus Peru has an option to acquire 62.5% of El Sinchao capital stock.
 No smelter royalties or back-in rights exist as part of this option agreement.
-Payments made to date are US\$1,173,558 with no payments remaining; - (e) Two option and usufruct agreements were executed in March 2013, whereby four owners of a combined 20.63% ownership of El Sinchao granted in favour of Regulus Peru a usufruct right over their 20.63% ownership of the entity.
+Payments made to date are US\$1,173,558 with no payments remaining: - (e) Two option and usufruct agreements were executed in March 2013, whereby four owners of a combined 20.63% ownership of El Sinchao granted in favour of Regulus Peru a usufruct right over their 20.63% ownership of the entity.
 With the usufruct over the vendors' shares, Regulus Peru increased to 83.13% the total of El Sinchao's capital stock it has options to acquire.
 These option agreements do not contain smelter royalties or back-in rights clauses.
 Payments made to date are US\$386,381 with no payments remaining; - (f) An option and usufruct agreement were executed in September 2014, whereby Regulus Peru purchased 25% of the outstanding shares of Rita Margot de Cajamarca for a total of US\$1,750,000.
 Payments made to date are US\$1,750,000 with no payments remaining.

-A summary of the payments made and due under the option agreements described above is outlined below:
+A summary of the payments made under the option agreements described above is outlined below:

-Payment Due Date Amount (US\$) Paid during the year ended September 30, 2012 \$ 580,000 Paid during the year ended September 30, 2013 1,159,170 Paid during the year ending September 30, 2014 1,923,769 Paid during the year ending September 30, 2015 1,850,000 Paid during the year ending September 30, 2016 1,909,123 Paid during the year ending September 30, 2017 38,000 Total \$ 7,460,062
+Payment Due Date An Amount (US\$) Paid during the year ended September 30, 2012 \$ 580,000 Paid during the year ended September 30, 2013 1,159,170 Paid during the year ended September 30, 2014 1,923,769 Paid during the year ended September 30, 2015 1,850,000 Paid during the year ended September 30, 2016 1,909,123 Paid during the year ended September 30, 2017 38,000 Total \$ 7,460,062

-During the year ended September 30, 2017, the Company's wholly owned Peruvian subsidiary, Southern Legacy Peru S.A.C, ("Regulus Peru"), finalized the execution of definitive agreements with Compañía Minera Coimolache S.A. ("Coimolache") and Compañía Minera Colquirrumi S.A. ("Colquirrumi"), companies that hold mineral concessions immediately adjacent to, and inter-fingering with the Company's AntaKori copper-gold project in northern Peru.
+During the year ended September 30, 2017, the Company's wholly owned Peruvian subsidiary, Southern Legacy Peru S.A.C, ("Regulus Peru"), finalized the execution of definitive agreements with Compañía Minera Coimolache S.A. ("Coimolache") and Compañía Minera Colquirrumi S.A. ("Colquirrumi"), companies that hold mineral concessions immediately adjacent to, and inter-fingering with the Company's AntaKori project.
 These agreements allow for mutual access, mutual rights of expansion and collaborative exploration of the project area, providing benefit to all three parties.